-Tahoe City Martial Arts Academy is a member of the World Tang Soo Do Association.
-Dr. Tim Schroeder was promoted to 5th degree Black Belt, Master Instructor in July 2012.
+Tahoe City Tang Soo Do is a member of the World Tang Soo Do Association.
+Dr. Tim Schroeder was promoted to 5th degree Black Belt, Master Instructor in July 2012 as a student of Grandmaster Jae C. Shin.
 He has many years of teaching experience and continues to teach at this traditional martial arts school in North Lake Tahoe.
 He is a certified instructor and is constantly in search of new methods of conveying the benefits of martial arts as it relates to health, self enhancement and self defense.
-He is under the direct instruction of Grandmaster Jae C. Shin whom he sees and trains with on a regular basis.
-Tahoe City Martial Arts Academy offers an excellent opportunity to improve you or your child’s physical, mental or spiritual development.
+He is under the direct instruction of Grandmaster Robert Beaudoin whom he sees and trains with on a regular basis.
+Tahoe City Tang Soo Do offers an excellent opportunity to improve you or your child’s physical, mental or spiritual development.
 All techniques are taught in a controlled environment with trained instructors to ensure safety and proper direction.
 Training focuses not only on physical aspects but also the mental preparation to overcome obstacles in life.

-Tahoe City Martial Arts Academy offers several different classes based on age and experience.
-Children’s classes are divided into Tiny Tigers, Little Dragons and intermediate level children.
-These classes are available to children in grades K-5th.
+Tahoe City Tang Soo Do offers several different classes based on age and experience.
+Children’s classes are available to children in grades K-5th.
 Adult classes are for all levels and beginners are welcome to start at anytime.

 No experience is necessary.
 We welcome visitors and look forward to you becoming a part of our family.

 Check out our Studio Profile as presented by World Tang Soo Do Association in October 2003.

 Tang Soo Do is a traditional Korean karate that emphasizes health, self-defense and striving to become a better person.
 Tang Soo Do has a rich history that dates back over 2000 years.
 It can best be described as a blend between Karate and Kung Fu.
 This Art combines hard style punches, kicks and blocks, as well as soft style grabs throws and joint locking techniques.